 Informational Meetings for Faculty Members Considering Retirement

 We did not host the meeting for faculty members considering retirement this year because most had made their decision to retire before May (when the previous information meetings were held).
 We consulted with Amy Walsh from Human Resources and decided that it would be better to hold such a meeting sooner in the academic year.
 We will try to do so sooner next year during the fall semester.

+Remove this since it is mentioned above?

 Movies